RISHABH211/FULL_THROTTLE/README.md

 # FULL_THROTTLE
-two models have been created"user" and "Activity_period" "Activity_period" has been nested into "user"
+two models have been created"user" and "Activity_period".
-Then the data has been extracted via serialization
+"Activity_period" has been nested into "user", then the data has been served into json format.